 - Nectar Food & Wine Av 21, #412 between 6A and 8, col. Diaz Ordaz (999)938-0838.
 Asian-Yucatecan fusion.

-Mérida has a some good budget hotels that are comfortable and conveniently located.
-Here are a few of our favorites: budget hotels in Merida, or see these more upscale options:
+Mérida has some good budget hotels that are comfortable and conveniently located.
+More upscale options are also available, such as:

 - La Mision de Fray Diego is centrally located and comfortable.